The MMM Checklist

 Marketing is complex.
 In order to have a good model, you need to make sure that you’re explicitly capturing the most important features of how marketing operates on eventual customers.

-Here’s a downloadable checklist template you can use to ensure you’re following MMM best practices.
-You can also use this as part of your procurement process if you’re working with a vendor for MMM (though of course at Recast we’d pass with flying colors!).
+Below, we’ll walk through a checklist template you can use to ensure you’re following MMM best practices.
+You can also use this as part of your procurement process if you’re working with a vendor for MMM.

 This is something every marketer knows, but many modelers fail to appreciate: marketing performance in a given marketing channel changes over time.
-It’s not uncommon for us to see ROI double (or halve!) in a marketing channel over the course of a week or two.
-There are lots of reasons why channel performance can change dramatically:
+It’s not uncommon for us to see ROI double (or halve!) in a marketing channel over the course of a month or two.
+There are many reasons why channel performance can change dramatically:

 • The channel changes its algorithm for serving ads (e.g., in response to iOS 14.5)